NaviServer Programmable Web Server

 • No persistent connections supported

-2. ns_http (Experimental, C based)
+2. ns_http (C-based)

-• Supports persistent connections (NaviServer 5.0+) for repeated requests to the same backend
+• Supports persistent connections (NaviServer 5.0+) for repeated requests

 • Provides separate logging and statistics for backend connections